Evizero/SupervisedLearning.jl/README.md

 ## Planned High-level API

-The following code should allready work
+The following code should already work

 ```Julia
 using SupervisedLearning